- 01 How to Install, Initialize and Partition SSD

 If you want to sell or donate the SSD, you need to erase your personal data.
 Then, formatting the SSD is a nice choice.
 Also, you can permanently erase the data on the SSD if you are sure that you don't want to keep the data on the SSD.

-What to Do Before You Format SSD for Windows 10/8/7
+What to Do Before You Format SSD for Windows 10 Install (Windows 11/8/7)

-To format a drive (HDD, HDD, USB flash drive, etc.) means preparing the chosen partition on the drive to be used by an operating system by deleting all of the data and setting up a file system.
-Before you start formatting an SSD, you should do the following things first:
+To format a drive (HDD, SSD, USB flash drive, etc.) means preparing the chosen partition on the drive to be used by an operating system by deleting all of the data and setting up a file system.
+Before you start formatting an SSD, you should prepare SSD for windows 10 install first:

 1. Back up wanted data